 A couple of poles, a pair of ski tips and an almost all consuming powder cloud is usually the extent of most “Skiing in Japan” photographs.
-While this leaves an awful lot of skiers and boarders chomping on the bit to hop on a plane and jump into their bindings, it also leaves a good number of us scratching our heads and wondering what on earth this powder mania is all about.
+While this leaves an awful lot of skiers and boarders chomping on the bit to hop on a plane and jump into their bindings, it also leaves a good number of us scratching our heads and wondering what on earth this powder mania is all about, and more specifically – how to ski powder.

 It certainly took me time to understand it.
 The first major “powder day” I encountered was after being on skis for 18 years, 3 of them as an instructor.
 Loving nothing more than setting my edges and flying down the groomers, I couldn’t imagine how I could truly enjoy powder.
 I knew Japan was famous for it’s enormous snowfall but figured I’d avoid it as best as I could; I managed that for about 3 days before it proved impossible in Hakuba.